Summary

 The BMW X1 is a mid-sized SUV/crossover, that sits underneath the larger X3 in the BMW SUV range.
 This model is the second generation, which arrived in the UK in late 2015 and was replaced by the current generation X1 in Autumn 2022.

-Unlike the original X1, which was based on the BMW 3 Series and primarily rear-wheel drive, the second-generation model actually shared its platform with the current Mini Countryman and Clubman, as well as the latest BMW 1 Series, and was therefore a primarily front-wheel drive vehicle.
+Unlike the original X1, which was based on the BMW 3 Series and primarily rear-wheel drive, the second-generation model actually shared its platform with the Mini Countryman and Clubman from the same era, as well as the latest BMW 1 Series, and was therefore a primarily front-wheel drive vehicle.

 Originally available with petrol and diesel engines, the X1 was also available with a plug-in hybrid drivetrain.
 This version launched in the UK just before the nationwide lockdown due to the coronavirus pandemic.